Allain18/pol/README.md

 `bin` : Print in binary format the last number of the stack and remove it

 `oct` : Print in octal format the last number of the stack and remove it

+`ratio` : Print in integer ratio format the last number of the stack and remove it

 `s` : Print the stack